WayneRose-95/MultiRelational_Database/README.md

 The scripts used to answer these queries can be found within the [**sql_scripts.sql**](https://github.com/WayneRose-95/MultiRelational_Database/blob/main/sql_queries.sql) script within this repository.

 ## Summary of Findings
-- `60%` of the stores are based in the UK, the rest are in other regions
+- `60%` of the stores are based in the UK, the rest are in other regions.
-- `Chapletown` is the location with the most stores at `14` locations
+- `Chapletown` is the location with the most stores at `14` locations.
-- `August` is the month which produces the highest cales
+- `August` is the month which produces the highest sales.
 - `44%` of sales come from `Local` stores, followed by `Web Portal` at `22%`, `Super Store` at `15%` and `Mall Kiosk` at `8%` respectively.
-- `63%` of all staff are based in the uK
+- `63%` of all staff are based in the UK.
 - In `Germany`, the `Local` stores has a majority on sales numbers; making up `44%` of all sales within the region.
--
+- In the year `2013`, on average a sale was made every `2 minutes and 17 seconds`.

+For further insights and more, please check this link [**Summary of Insights**](https://github.com/WayneRose-95/MultiRelational_Database/wiki/Summary-of-Insights)

 # Wiki
 For further reading into the project, please check the [**Wiki**](https://github.com/WayneRose-95/MultiRelational_Database/wiki) page within this repository.